 Having been a head for three years I think I am finally getting a grasp of finances.
 Year on year we have just about made ends meet.
 We have cut things, we have made ‘efficiencies’ (This is the DfE’s favourite word this week).
 We have just about kept ourselves solvent.

 Each year the challenge becomes harder.
 Costs in the last three years have gone up and up.
-My school building is 60 years old, it was due to be updated in 2010, then all that was cancelled by Mr Gove.
+My school building is 60 years old, it was due to be updated in 2010, then all that was cancelled by the change in government.
 It leaks, it leaks a lot.
 I have had to increase class size our average is now 29 but in some they are well above 30.
 While I try desperately hard to reduce workload, there is only so much you can do when a teacher has a class that size.

 What frustrates, isn’t the challenges, it’s the downright denial that they exist.